A B17 Bomber ends up in Athenry

 On the one hand you have McLaughhlin stating that he know they were in Galway bay, and were heading to Northern Ireland when they ran low on fuel.
 McLaughlin states that they flew an extra two hours because Hormell, Dever's aide, was concerned about accidentally overflying France.

 On the other hand, you have Devers, who freely admits they were lost but - presumably in the interests of editorial efficiency - neglects to mention the side quest that brought then to Galway Bay.
+And he gets the date wrong, claiming it was the 12th, when they were delayed in Gibraltar and only left at 0200 on thre 15th.

 And then there's T/Sgt Dennis, the radio operator, whose memories raise questions about the decision making processes on the airplane.
 While they might have been logical in 1943, modern students of CRM (Crew Resource Management) might raise eyebrows about the extent to which the navigator and pilot were being given advice by people who weren't qualified to navigate or fly the aircraft.